czarro1337/teniaShell/README.md

 # Progress!

-✅ Booting
+- ✅ Booting
-✅ Login screen
+- ✅ Login screen
-✅ Login system
+- ✅ Login system
-✅ Main shell
+- ✅ Main shell
-✅ Commands (there are some commands, but unfinished to 100%) ✅ Setup / First-Time boot
+- ✅ Commands (there are some commands, but unfinished to 100%)
+- ✅ Setup / First-Time boot
-✅ Python3 PIP package installing from teniaShell
+- ✅ Python3 PIP package installing from teniaShell
-✅ Login check if the username is the password and the password is the username - Result: it knows.
+- ✅ Login check if the username is the password and the password is the username - Result: it knows.
-❌ Discord RPC
+- ❌ Discord RPC
-❌ Playing audio files from teniaShell level (or just hidden music player lul) ❌ Linux Compatibility
+- ❌ Playing audio files from teniaShell level (or just hidden music player lul)
+- ❌ Linux Compatibility
-❌ teniafetch - the neofetch for teniaShell
+- ❌ teniafetch - the neofetch for teniaShell
-❌ PyNano - GNU nano for teniaShell and Windows.
+- ❌ PyNano - GNU nano for teniaShell and Windows.
-❌ .tsh extension
+- ❌ .tsh extension
-❌ T-Shell programming (programming lang inside a programming lang, if it will be impossible, i will not code it.)
+- ❌ T-Shell programming (programming lang inside a programming lang, if it will be impossible, i will not code it.)
-❌ Code
-❌ Customization (prompt, etc)
+- ❌ Customization (prompt, etc)